jon-weisz/rosDocker/README.md

      docker build -t ros .

-To run the fresh build container simply run the command:
+To run the fresh built container simply run:

     ./run

-If you'd like to configure startup of the container with the default [command](http://docs.docker.io/en/latest/commandline/command/run/) argument, change the startcontainer script and rebuild container
+If you'd like to configure launch steps of the container, fix a `startcontainer` script and rebuild the container